fbef0102/L4D1_2-Plugins/no-rushing/readme.md

         {
             "c12m4_barn" // map name
             {
+                // 1=Enable plugin, 0=Disable plguin in this map
+                "Enable"	"1"

-                "Notice Rushing Distance"		"0.15"  // Warn rushers if they reached this distance (No teleportations, just warnings.)
+                // [0.00~1.00] Warn rushers if they reached this distance (No teleportations, just warnings.)
+                "Notice_Rushing_Distance"		"0.15"

-                "Warning Distance"		"0.2"   // Teleport rusher back to team after reaching this distance "Behind Distance"		"0.31"  // Teleport player back to team if player is behind team and reach this distance }
+                // [0.00~1.00] Teleport rusher back to team after reaching this distance "Warning_Distance"				"0.2"

+                // [0.00~1.00] Teleport player back to team if player is behind team and reach this distance "Behind_Distance"				"0.31"

+                // Only teleport player back to team if far away range from team (To prevent nav bug) "Range_Distance"				"600.0"
+            }

             ...